easygoldenlaundry/laundry-app/DEPLOYMENT.md

 ## 🔄 Deployment Steps

+### Initial Deployment

-1. **Set environment variables** in your deployment platform
+1. **Set environment variables** in your deployment platform (Render/Heroku)
 2. **Deploy the updated code**
+3. **Run the database seeder as a one-time job**:
+   - On Render: Create a manual job with command: `bash seed_only.sh`
+   - Or use Shell: Connect to your instance and run `python -m app.seed_db`
-3. **Monitor the health endpoint** for connection status
+4. **Monitor the health endpoint** for connection status
-4. **Check logs** for any remaining connection issues
+5. **Check logs** for any remaining connection issues

+### On Render Specifically

+**Important**: The seeder is NO LONGER run automatically on startup to prevent health check timeouts.

+To initialize the database after deploying:
+1. Go to your Render service dashboard
+2. Click **Shell** (in the top right)
+3. Run: `python -m app.seed_db`
+4. Wait for completion (should take 10-30 seconds)
+5. Your app is now ready!

+**Note**: The seeder is idempotent - it only creates data if it doesn't exist, so it's safe to run multiple times.

+### Health Check Configuration

+Make sure your Render service has:
+- **Health Check Path**: `/health`
+- **Health Check Grace Period**: 60 seconds (to allow server startup)

-The optimized configuration should resolve the "max clients reached" error while maintaining good performance.
+The optimized configuration should resolve both the "max clients reached" error and health check timeout issues.